Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-Keep the character up.
+Keep the character off.
+Yeah.
+Totally.

-What do you think of his point there that it's like she's basically turned it in.
+What do you think of his point there that it's like she's basically turned it in?

-And that's why, like, potentially if she just put all, if she is a fraud and she wrote all this music, maybe she would have had a bit of minor success.
+It's a story.
+And that's why, like, potentially if she just put all, if she is a fraud and she

 Yeah.